 Site Ref.
-Location Uses SK013 Land east of Aldersley Avenue and south of Moorview Way, Skipton C3 Residential

-Site Allocation Area: 5.746 ha [net developable area 3.112 ha; green infrastructure area 2.634 ha].

-Number of Dwellings Generated: 100 dwellings [3.112 ha x 32 dwellings per ha].

-- Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - Development proposals for this site shall incorporate green infrastructure in the west, south and south east of the site to provide a buffer to the open moorland to the south and east, enhance biodiversity and provide a green corridor connection with the existing residential area at Aldersley Avenue and the play park to the north west of the site. - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - The site is in a prominent location on the edge of Skipton.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - Access to the site is to be gained from Moorview Way.
-A traffic impact assessment will be required. - Development proposals on this site must accord with all relevant policies of the local plan.
+Location Uses SK013 Land east of Aldersley Avenue and south of Moorview Way, Skipton C3 Residential Site Allocation A rea: 5.746 ha [net developable area 3.112 ha; gree n infrastructure area 2.634 ha].
+Number of Dwe Ilings Generated: 100 dwellings [3.112 ha x 32 c dwellings per ha]. thought to be Developmentsouth and seand east, encresidential a A Flood Risk identified with Sustainable II The site is in carefully and of the area, a Access to the required.
+A Landscappof change of and out of the developmentofiset Developmentofiset assessment will be required as part of the on-site w of archaeological significance; t proposals for this site will incorporate green in buth east of the site to provide a buffer to the op hance biodiversity and provide a new PROW con- rea at Aldersley Avenue and the play park to the Assessment is required, as a fluvial and/or surface in part of the site area.
+Proposals for development Jrban Drainage Systems (SUDS), unless this is not a prominent location on the edge of Skipton.
+Develor sensitively designed to minimise visual impact on the nd include measures to minimise impacts on air qua- e site is to be gained from Moorview Way.
+A traffic in the landscape as a result of the development, and the visual Impact Assessment (LVIA) is required to the landscape as a result of the development, and to the landscape as a result of the development, and the visual impact Assessment (LVIA) is required to the landscape as a result of the development, and the visual impact is site must accord with local plan ut requirements for contributions towards afforced a sport, open space and recreation facilities) and nfrastructure in the west, ben moorland to the south nection with the existing a north west of the site. water hazard has been on this site will incorporate possible or feasible; opment proposals will be he character and appearance ality, noise and light pollution. npact assessment will be o assess the likely effects specifically on views into help locate and design the , appropriately reduced or

-Expected Delivery Timeframe in the 2012-2032 plan period: Short term 1 to 5 years.

 Site Ref.
-Location Uses SK015 Cefn Glas, Shortbank Road, Skipton C3 Residential

-Number of Dwellings Generated: 14 dwellings [0.442 ha x 32 dwellings per ha].

-- Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; - The site is in a prominent position on the edge of Skipton.
-Development proposals should be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution. - Access to the site is to be gained from Shortbank Road. - Development proposals on this site must accord with all relevant policies of the local plan.
+Location Uses SK015 Cefn Glas, Shortbank Road, Skipton C3 Residential Site Allocation Area: 0.442 ha Number of Dwo ellings Generated: 14 dwellings [0.442 ha x 32 dwellings per l na].
+Development F Principles: rk assessment will be required as part of the on-site wor be of archaeological significance; ks to investigate areas carefully ar • The site is in a prominent position on the edge of Skipton.
+Development proposals will be carefully and sensitively designed to minimise visual impact on the character and appearance of the area, and include measures to minimise impacts on air quality, noise and light pollution.
+A Landscape Visual Impact Assessment (LVIA) is required to assess the likely effects of change on the landscape as a result of the development, specifically on views into and out of the Yorkshire Dales National Park.
+The LVIA will help locate and design the development so that negative landscape effects are avoided, appropriately reduced or offset Access to the site is to be gained from Shortbank Road.
+Development proposals for this site must accord with local plan policies H2 and INF3 (which set out requirements for contributions towards affordable housing and sport, open space and recreation facilities) and all other relevant local plan policies.

-Expected Delivery Timeframe in the 2012-2032 plan period: Short term 1 to 5 years.

 Site Ref.
-Location Uses SK044 Former allotments and garages, Broughton Road, Skipton C3 Residential
+Location Uses SK044 Former allotments and garages, Broughton Road, Skipton C3 Residential Site Allocation Area: 0.591 ha